 Restoring to Amazon EC2

 You can restore Linux machines from Veeam Agent backups to Amazon EC2.
-Backups must be created at the entire machine level or volume level.
+You can use backups created on the Veeam backup repository.
+Only volume-level backups are supported.

 The procedure of restore to Amazon EC2 from a Veeam Agent backup practically is similar to the same restore procedure from a VM backup.
 To learn more, see the Restore to Amazon EC2 section in the Veeam Backup & Replication User Guide.